Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 Here’s a simple explanation for each of them:

-A divorce is a legally recognised and completely final end to a marriage or other legal union between two romantic partners.
+A divorce is a legally recognised and completely final end to a marriage between two romantic partners.

-Once a divorce has been issued, both former partners are free to marry again.
+Once a divorce has been issued and the divorce has become final (or absolute), both former partners are free to marry again.

 Annulments are uncommon; legally, an annulment means voiding a marriage or declaring it invalid, as if the marriage never really happened in the first place.